vdaas/vald/docs/user-guides/search-config.md

 ### radius

-`radius`, the specific parameter for NGT, specifies the search range centered on the query vector in terms of the radius of a circle.
+`radius`, the specific parameter for NGT, specifies the search range centered on the query vector in terms of the radius of a sphere.
 The number of search target vectors increases along with the radius is large.
 There is a trade-off between accuracy and search speed.
-In many cases, it is hard to set it depending on dataset.
+It is hard to set it depending on the dataset in many cases.

-The default value is the infinite circle.
+The default value is infinity.
-When setting a negative number as `radius`, `NGT` applies the radius as an infinite circle.
+When setting a negative number as `radius`, `NGT` applies the radius as infinity.

 <div class="notice">
 NGT will self-update the radius during the search process.